Chuwi Hi9 Air

-In everyday life, the display presents itself with special rich colors, Serious impairments of color constancy and contrast ratio do not occur at flat viewing angles.
-On light backlight bleeding can be detected at the lower edge of the display.
+The display presents itself with particularly rich colors in everyday use.
+Serious impairments of the color constancy and the contrast ratio do not occur at flat viewing angles.
+A slight backlight bleeding can be seen on the lower edge of the display.

-What disturbs visually and haptically is the factory-applied screen protector.
-Not only is it prone to fingerprints and scratches, it also shows miserable slipperiness and affects color reproduction.
-Outdoor readability is severely limited by the low luminance and the screen protector used by Chuwi.
+What bothers visually and haptically is the screen protector applied ex works.
+This is not only prone to fingerprints and scratches, but also shows poor gliding properties and also affects color reproduction.
+The legibility outdoors is severely limited by the low luminance and the screen protector used by Chuwi.

 Display settings and functions

-With the help of the display function "Miravision", the presentation can be customized according to your own wishes.
-There are options for contrast, color saturation, image brightness, image sharpness and color temperature.
-A special one Reading and night mode is available.
-This can not be timed, but only activated manually via MiraVision.
-Unfortunately, the tablet misses an ambient light sensor, so that an automatic adjustment of the display brightness to the ambient light is not possible.
+With the help of the "MiraVision" display function, the display can be adapted to suit your own requirements.
+There are setting options for contrast, color saturation, image brightness, as well as image sharpness and color temperature.
+A special reading and night mode is available.
+This cannot be time-controlled, but only activated manually via MiraVision.
+Unfortunately, the tablet lacks an ambient light sensor, so that it is not possible to automatically adjust the display brightness to the ambient light.

-Touch input and swipe gestures are detected accurately.
-Multitouch is supported with up to 10 concurrent inputs.
-A noticeable input delay does not occur.
+Touch inputs and swiping gestures are precisely recognized.
+Multi-touch is supported with up to 10 simultaneous inputs.
+There is no noticeable input delay.

 Performance and user interface

 Processor and memory

-The system-on-chip of the Chuwi Hi9 Air is a MediaTek MTK6797, better known as MediaTek Helio X20.
-The processor, which was released at the beginning of 2016 and manufactured using the 20 nm procedure has already some years on the back and is not a classical processor one expects in a Tablet.
-Rather, the SoC was designed specifically for smartphones.
+The system-on-chip of the Chuwi Hi9 Air is a MediaTek MTK6797, better known as the MediaTek Helio X20.
+The processor, which was released at the beginning of 2016 and manufactured using the 20 nm process, is already a few years old and is not a classic processor that you would expect in a tablet.
+Rather, the SoC was specially designed for smartphones.

-The CPU the Helio X20 takes off 10 processor cores together, which in turn subdivide into 3 clusters.
-Cluster 1 understands itself as performance cluster and consists of two Cortex A72 coresthat clock up to 2.3 GHz.
-Cluster 2 consists four Cortex A53 coresthat clock up to 1.85 GHz.
-Cluster 3 is a Power Save Cluster whose four Cortex A53 cores clock with 1.4 GHz.
-The But by the full GPU acceleration tech is a ARM Mali-T880 MP4 which clocks up to 780 MHz.
+The CPU of the Helio X20 consists of 10 processor cores, which in turn are divided into 3 clusters.
+Cluster 1 sees itself as a performance cluster and consists of two Cortex A72 cores that clock at up to 2.3 GHz.
+Cluster 2 consists of four Cortex A53 cores that clock at up to 1.85 GHz.
+Cluster 3 is an energy-saving cluster with four Cortex A53 cores clocking at 1.4 GHz.
+The GPU is an ARM Mali-T880 MP4 that clocks at up to 780 MHz.